FarronF/limerick-council-meetings/meetings/2017/04/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Municipal District of Cappamore-Kilmallock - 23rd March 2017.md

 Members thanked Superintendent Duane for his presentation and made the following points

-in relation to this item.---
+in relation to this item.
+---
 2

 • Limerick was under-resourced in terms of Garda numbers, compared to national